DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 chatDiv.innerHTML += "How goes?";
 ```

-But we should be very careful about doing it, because what’s going on is not an addition, but a full overwrite.
+But we should be very careful about doing it, because what's going on is not an addition, but a full overwrite.

 Technically, these two lines do the same:
 ```javascript